Question: What is a T-score?

 You will need to fill in our risk factor questionnaire which we will send to you once you contact us.

-You will need to get a (preferably colour) copy of your entire DXA report, which should be 3 to 4 pages with images included.
+You will need to get a (preferably colour) copy of your entire DXA report, which should be 3 to 4 pages with graphs and images and individual T scores for L1, L2, L3, L4 and both areas of both hips included.